 Steve and I suggested parts to Kathren, but her musical sensibility was sui generis.
 It was painterly, often expressed in big washes of sound that billowed nicely around the hard-focused sound made by the boys of the FJ.
 And like Kathren herself, it was exuberant.

 At the same time, Steve and I were entering our most prolific songwriting period — bringing to our work, without even trying, a sense of high mystery and romance.
 The tumblers clicked into place and the massive door began to swing open again.
 As it turned out, Portland was ready for us.

-(I think) the Neighborhoods — or was it Lou Miami & The Kozmetix? — on April 1, 1983.
-This was our second public performance with Kathren, who had absorbed part of the repertoire at that point.
-(She debuted with us at Kayo’s the previous month.)
-The mix comes off the soundboard and is quite good aside from a strange phasing sound and occasional swellings in the guitar signal.
+But when the Fashion Jungle appeared in our second public performance with Kathren, it was called It’s Magic.
+Also on the bill were (I think) the Neighborhoods — or was it Lou Miami & The Kozmetix?
+Kat, who had debuted with us at Kayo’s the previous month, had absorbed part of the repertoire at that point.
+The mix comes off the soundboard and is quite good aside from a strange phasing sound (I’m still trying to find an effects pedal that will make that sound) and occasional swellings in the guitar signal.

 The middle five songs date from September 1983.
 Ken Reynolds is absent from these recordings, having broken his thumb in a softball game.
 Using Steve’s Yamaha drum machine, we used the opportunity to record much of our current material to document the keyboard parts for the next keyboardist — as Kathren had indicated her intention to leave the band.
 A false alarm, as it turned out.

 Personnel: Steve Chapman, bass; Doug Hubley, guitar; Ken Reynolds, drums; Kathren Torraca, keyboards.
 Vocals as noted.